-It can include provisions that lets a married couple tax full advantage of their estate tax exemptions, so that married persons can shelter up to approximately 10.8 million dollars from the federal estate tax.
-Under ATRA (the 2012 Federal tax law mentioned earlier), a married couple has portability options that may need to be addressed in your living trust to provide maximum flexibility for tax planning.
+It can include provisions that lets a married couple tax full advantage of their estate tax exemptions, so that married persons in 2026 can shelter up to approximately \$11.7 million dollars from the federal estate tax.
+Under the new federal estate tax laws, a married couple has "portability" options that may need to be addressed in your living trust to provide maximum flexibility for tax planning.